Axxes/CLDN-DependencyInjection/DI/Exercises/README.md

 ## Exercise 2

-A console application using .NET Core 2.2 is given.
+A console application using .NET 5.0 is given.
 Check the `DI.Exercises.2.Tests` class to inject your dependencies.
 **Note**: FeedbackProcessor = Singleton, Notifier = Transient, FakeDatabase = Scoped

 1. Create a hosted service called `FeedbackProcessor` , inheriting from `IFeedbackProcessor`